inpe-cdsr/catalog/quick-start.md

 # Quick Start

-This is a quick start related to CDSR project.
+This is a quick start file related to CDSR project.
 This file explains how to install the project and do the basic settings.

 ## Install